slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Life doesn’t come with an instruction book — that’s why we have fathers."
 -- H. Jackson Browne*

+> *"Children are a poor man’s riches." (...)
-> *"A father is someone you look up to no matter how tall you grow."
+"A father is someone you look up to no matter how tall you grow."
--- Proverb*
+-- Proverbs*

 > *"Be nice to your children because they are going to choose your nursing home." (...)
 "Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
 In fact, «I have a rule for X» is the only excuse you need for your own personal policies." (...)